johnssproul/RepeatProfiler/README.md

 #####  Correlation analysis output

-4 output folders are outputed in Correlation analysis.
+Four output folders are generaged by the correlation analysis (i.e., '-corr' flag.

 *First folder*: correlation_boxplots_by_group
 This folder contains boxplots for each group you inputed in your user_groups.txt.
 The boxplots show how does a group vary among all references used in the run.
 Each group has its own plot.